uptonking/note4yaoo/lib-db-nedb-examples.md

   - It was primarily written to work with `sync-server` but should work with other servers which offer the same API.

 - https://github.com/Ligengxin96/sql-in-mongodb /3Star/GPLv3/202108/ts
-  - This tools can convert common sql query to mongodb query
+  - convert common sql query to mongodb query

 - https://github.com/petehunt/minimongo-cache /LGPLv3/201703/coffeescript
   - A forked version of Minimongo designed for a synchronous local cache for React apps.